-Use our life insurance coverage calculator to get a clear idea of how much cover you may require
+Use our life insurance calculators to get a clear idea of how much cover you may require and how much it costs.

 Step by step guide to using the calculator

 The calculator above lets you enter details about your current and future cover requirements to help you determine an adequate level of cover.

 Step 1 - Determine how long you want to support your family for

 - Enter the number of years that you think your family will need support for

 Step 2 - Add up your current debts